-The problems facing LVCSR system designers today: noise, speaker variability, contextual variability, disfluency, or the differences between read and spontaneous speech are only considered 'problems' at all because humans listeners are only weakly affected by such things.
+The problems facing LVCSR system designers today: noise, speaker variability, contextual variability, dysfluency, or the differences between read and spontaneous speech, are only considered 'problems' because human listeners are only weakly affected by such things.
 There may be engineers who want to create recognisers better than humans, but I suspect most would be happy with a performance that equals human.
 Most would agree that ultimate performance would mean a much deeper 'understanding' of the communication than we could expect of a machine.
 Thus understanding how humans have been able to 'solve' these problems is directly relevant to how machines could be improved.

 Reconvergence would thus provide a clear research agenda for the developers of LVCSR systems - to investigate the discrepancies between engineered and human systems.
-By this I don't mean merely to discover that humans are better (as Lippman [13] has done), nor to borrow psycho-acoustic results blindly [4], but to perform experiments to expose differences in processing and representation.
+By this I don't mean merely to discover that humans are better (as Lippman (1997) has done), nor to borrow psycho-acoustic results blindly (Bourlard et al, 1996), but to perform experiments to expose differences in processing and representation.
 In this way, a direction can be given to engineering efforts and the convergence of the communities cemented.

-4. RE-CONVERGENCE
+4. Re-convergence